Ensure you have completed all the steps in the following documents before continuing:

 As you likely have already figured out, this

-dataflow will clear the MQTT log every 10 minutes.
+clear-local-mqtt-logsdataflow will clear the MQTT log every 10 minutes.
 Without this in place the default MQTT DSLink log level would eventually fill up the small amount of storage with embedded platforms like the IR829.
 This isn’t as much of a concern with our UCS-based installation, but is a good example of how even the built-in capabilities of EFM can be leveraged and extended via custom dataflows.

 You can see this log in the EFM System Administrator web interface under the

-icon next to its name above the editor workspace
+clear-local-mqtt-logs dataflow by clicking the x icon next to its name above the editor workspace